 19Unfortunately, the reality turns out to be less rosy.
 James Bessen, "Patents and the Diffusion of Technical Information," Economics Letters 86 (2005): 122: "[S]urvey evidence suggests that firms do not place much value on the disclosed information.
 Moreover, those firms that do read patents do not use them primarily as a source of information on technology.
 Instead, they use them for other purposes, such as keeping track of competitors or checking for infringement.
 There are, in fact, sound theoretical reasons why the disclosed information may not be very valuable.
-[Fritz] Machlup and [Edith] Penrose report that the argument about diffusion is an old one, popular since the mid-19th century.
-They also point out that, at least through the 1950s, economists have been skeptical about this argument.
-The problem, also recognized in the mid-19th century, is that only unconcealable inventions are patented, so patents reveal little that could not be otherwise learned.
-On the other hand, concealable inventions remain concealed. " [Citations omitted.]
+[Fritz] Machlup and [Edith] Penrose the direction of innovation have been largely, though not entirely, decentralized to the people who actually might use the products and services that result.
+This is our innovation policy and it is increasingly driven by patent.

-stead law for the English language"?20 Why not simply allow anyone to use any name or attractive symbol that they want on their products, even if someone else used it first?
+What about the legal protection of trademarks, the little words or symbols or product 49 shapes that identify products for us?
+Why do we have trademark law, this "homestead law for the English language"?20 Why not simply allow anyone to use any name or attractive symbol that they want on their products, even if someone else used it first?
 A trademark gives me a limited right to exclude other people from using my mark, or brand name, or product shape, just as copyright and patent law give me a limited right to exclude other people from my original expression or my novel invention.
 Why create such a right and back it with the force of law?

 According to the economists, the answer is that trademark law does two things.
-50 It saves consumers time.
+It saves 50 consumers time.
 We have good reason to believe that a soap that says "Ivory" or a tub of ice cream that says "Häagen-Dazs" will be made by the same manufacturer that made the last batch of Ivory soap or Häagen-Dazs ice cream.
 If we liked the good before and we see the symbol again, we know what we are getting.
 I can work out what kind of soap, ice cream, or car I like, and then just look for the appropriate sign rather than investigating the product all over again each time I buy.
 That would be wasteful and economists hate waste.
 At the same time, trademarks fulfill a second function: they are supposed to give manufacturers an incentive to make good productsor at least to make products of consistent quality or priceto build up a good brand name and invest in consistency of its key features, knowing that no other firm can take their name or symbol.
-(Why produce a highquality product, or a reliable cheap product, and build a big market share if a free rider could wait until people liked the product and then just produce an imitation with the same name but of lower quality?)
-The promise of trademark is that quality and commercial information flow regulate themselves, with rational consumers judging among goods of consistent quality produced by manufacturers with an interest in building up long-term reputation.
+(Why produce a high-quality product, or a reliable cheap product, and build a big market share if a free rider could wait until people liked the product and then just produce an imitation with the same name but of lower quality?)
+The promise of trademark is that quality and commercial information flow regulate themselves, with rational consumers judging among goods of consistent guality produced by manufacturers with an interest in building up long-term reputation.